satyamakgec/terminalApp/docs/intro/viewing-activity.md

 ---
 id: viewing-activity
-title: Viewing activity feed of smart contract
+title: Viewing the Smart Contracts Activity Feed
 sidebar_label: Viewing activity feed of smart contract
 ---

-## Viewing the activity feed of smart contracts (SC Dashboard- details)

 On the homepage dashboard, you have the option to see the ‘Overview’ section or the ‘Activity’ section.
 The ‘Overview’ has all of your projects, teams, smart contracts and wallets organized together.
 If you want a detailed list of all the activity that is going within your project and team, click the button “Activity”.

  ![login](assets/images/intro/introc1.png)

-Here is an example of what a populated ‘Activity’ section can look like on Terminal:
+**Here is an example of what a populated ‘Activity’ section can look like on Terminal:**

  ![login](assets/images/intro/introc2.png)

-The overview above should give you a general idea of how your project will look like as you continue to use Terminal for your team and/or personal use.
-Now, let’s head back to the smart contract we uploaded earlier and explore how we can interact with it further!
+The overview section above should give you a general idea of how your project will look like as you continue to use Terminal for your team and/or personal use.
+Now, head back to the smart contract you uploaded earlier so you can explore further.

-After clicking on the smart contract we uploaded earlier, you can see that there is a vast amount of functionality and organizational features that Terminal offers you.
+After clicking on the smart contract you uploaded earlier, you can see that there is a vast amount of functionality and organizational features that Terminal offers you.

 ![login](assets/images/intro/introc3.png)

-*Note:* If you wish to edit the current smart contract details or delete the contract in general, click on the three vertical dots in the top right.
+**Note:** If you wish to edit the current smart contract details or delete the contract in general, click on the three vertical dots in the top right.

 ![login](assets/images/intro/introc4.png)